the-rey/ether-bip32-api/README.md

 ## How to use
 ### Create New Vault
 #### Input
-This function needs a password in JSON format, something like
+Call the function using POST, this function needs a password in JSON format, something like
 ```json
 {"password":"yourPasswordHere"}
 ```